ShelpAm/blog/README.md

 ### Usage

-- Start the server by `./tools/run.sh`
+- Start the server temperarily, run `./tools/run.sh`
 - To test the project: `./tools/test.sh`
-- To start the webhook server, run `python ./tools/webhook_server.py`
+- To start the webhook server, run `python tools/webhook_server.py _site`, where you can replace `_site` by any other place you wish to generate the site to.

 ## ***The belows are README info from the original repository.***